MollyKressler/habitatselectionBiminilemonsharks_ms/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 # Instructions for using the code and data files in this repo

+---

-### PLEASE CITE the manuscript if you use any of the available code for your analyses .
+## Please cite the manuscript if any code is used.

+See README.md for instructions on how to cite

-#### citation: Kressler, MM, Trevail, A, Byrnes, E, White, C, Smukall, M, & Sherley, RB.
+**citation:** Kressler, MM, Trevail, A, Byrnes, E, White, C, Smukall, M, & Sherley, RB.
 Habitat or safety?
 Drivers and management implications of juvenile lemon shark space use in mangrove nursery (in prep).

-Molly M Kressler
-8 March 2023

 ---

-**This document illustrates the workflow for the analyses in the aforementioned manuscript.**
+**This document details the workflow for the analyses in the aforementioned manuscript.**

 There are **7 .R files** which perform the analyses.
 There are *two support .R files* which include the code to run supplementary analyses, e.g. a sensitivity anlysis for setting a threshold to classify 'ghost' detections.